BobBuildTool/bob/doc/manual/configuration.rst

 property should be set to ``False``.

 If the property is not set the default will be ``True`` unless the recipe defines at least one tool.
-In this case the default value is ``False``.
+In this case the default value is ``False`` if the :ref:`policies-allRelocatable` policy is unset or disabled.
+If the policy is set the default value is always ``True``.
 Inherited values from a class will be overwritten by the recipe or inheriting class.

 root
 ~~~~